Structured Codes for Distributed Matrix Multiplication: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows.
-Section~\ref{sec:system_model_problem_statement} describes the master-workers-receiver framework for distributed matrix multiplication.
-Section~\ref{sec:structured_primer} details our novel {\emph{structured coding scheme for distributed matrix multiplication}} that builds non-linear mappings from each source, then employs K\"orner and Marton's linear encoding scheme~\cite{korner1979encode}.
-This section presents achievable schemes and the corresponding rates for computing dot products, matrix-vector products, symmetric and square matrix products, and contrasts them with the existing approaches via analysis and numerical examples.
-We also explore recursive and nested implementations of dot products for computing general matrix products.
-Section~\ref{sec:achievability_converse} details our {\emph{achievability and converse bounds}}.
+Section~\ref{sec:system_model_problem_statement} formalizes the distributed matrix multiplication setting.
+Section~\ref{sec:achievability} presents our achievable coding schemes and corresponding rates for computing dot products, symmetric, and square matrix products.
+It also explores recursive and nested implementations of dot products for computing general matrix products.
+Section~\ref{sec:converses} details our converse bounds and characterizes the optimality gaps of our schemes, while Section~\ref{sec:conclusions} concludes the paper.
+Throughout the paper, we present various examples to assist the reader in better understanding the results.

-Section~\ref{sec:stpoldot_s} describes the construction of $\stpol$ codes, and analyzes their end-to-end communication and computational complexities and recovery thresholds for distributed computation of {\emph{symmetric matrices}}.
-Section~\ref{sec:nonsymmetric_matrices} expands the $\stpol$ code construction to distributed computation of {\emph{general square matrix products}}.
-Section~\ref{sec:N_c-matrix_multiplication} describes our hierarchical and recursive methods for {\emph{chain matrix multiplication}}.
-Section~\ref{sec:secure_stpolydot} details information-theoretically secure $\stpol$ codes.
-Section~\ref{sec:numerical_evaluations} contrasts $\stpol$ codes with the state of the art, by numerically evaluating the tradeoff space between the communication and computational complexities and recovery thresholds.
-Section~\ref{sec:conclusions} summarizes the utility of our approach, providing perspectives and future directions.